 The activity description you register online is your introduction to the general public visiting the Culture Days website.
-It needs to hook people in a few sentences and entice them to attend your activity out of the many other activities happening in your community.
+It needs to hook people into a few sentences and entice them to attend your activity out of the many other activities happening in your community.

 Here are some tips to help you write a great activity description.
 These can also serve as guidelines for issues and logistics as you get started on planning your activity.